-- Define "disadvantaged communities" consistently among all funding programs to ensure investments reflect economic and geographic considerations. - Enact state policies that assure timely allocation of transportation revenue and allow for regions to advance projects with local funds as needed. - Prioritize funding for projects supported by voterapproved transportation local sales tax measures. - Recognize/reward the investment in the state's transportation system made by self-help counties and incentivize counties without a voter-approved tax measure for transportation to become "self-help" counties. - Incentivize public-private partnerships (P3s) in the development of transportation improvements. - Protect AB 2766 funding and continue to encourage funding of programs and projects that reduce motor vehicle emissions. - Preserve SBCTA's discretion in allocating Congestion Mitigation and Air Quality (CMAQ) funds. - Legislation and regulations on Green House Gas (GHG) reduction and other environmental initiatives should ensure that mandates are designed to be feasible and achievable for lower density environments like San Bernardino County and that funding is provided for assistance in achieving those goals.
+- Define "disadvantaged communities" consistently among all funding programs to ensure investments reflect economic and geographic considerations. - Enact state policies that assure timely allocation of transportation revenue and allow for regions to advance projects with local funds as needed. - Prioritize funding for projects supported by voterapproved transportation local sales tax measures. - Recognize/reward the investment in the state's transportation system made by self-help counties and incentivize counties without a voter-approved tax measure for transportation to become "self-help" counties. - Incentivize public-private partnerships (P3s) in the development of transportation improvements. - Protect Assembly Bill 2766 funding and continue to encourage funding of programs and projects that reduce motor vehicle emissions. - Legislation and regulations on Green House Gas (GHG) reduction and other environmental initiatives should ensure that mandates are designed to be feasible and achievable for lower density environments like San Bernardino County and that funding is provided for assistance in achieving those goals. - Guidelines for funding programs and project scoring criteria related to transportation and air quality/ GHG reduction should recognize the importance

-- Guidelines for funding programs and project scoring criteria related to transportation and air quality/ GHG reduction should recognize the importance of geographic equity and be tailored to account for the characteristics and limitations of lower density environments like San Bernardino County. - Prevent changes to the Bradley-Burns uniform local tax law or distribution of online sales tax revenue that would adversely affect San Bernardino County jurisdictions or Measure I revenue. - Continue practice of review and comment opportunities for criteria on competitive transportation grant programs by local jurisdictions and transportation agencies. - Work with administration and legislative representatives to ensure that SBCTA projects and programs meet the spirit of Executive Order N-19-19 while maintaining local priorities and protecting local transportation funds. - Meet the challenges of confronting climate change, while ensuring that reductions in programs such as SB 1 will be replaced with new equitable revenue streams.
+- of geographic equity and be tailored to account for the characteristics and limitations of lower density environments like San Bernardino County. - Prevent changes to the Bradley-Burns uniform tax law that would adversely affect revenues received by SBCTA. - Continue practice of review and comment opportunities for criteria on competitive transportation grant programs by local jurisdictions and transportation agencies. - Work with administration and legislative representatives to ensure that SBCTA projects and programs meet the spirit of Executive Order N-19-19 while maintaining local priorities and protecting local transportation funds, and addressing the growing mobility demands of an increasing population and freight moving through our communities. - Meet the challenges of confronting climate change, while ensuring that reductions in programs such as SB 1 will be replaced with new equitable revenue streams. - Promote transparency in all state agency directives by providing agencies with comment periods and responses prior to the publication of such directives.